France and Brazil

 Economic relations

-The dynamic of economic relations is based both on trade and investment in a country which French companies no longer regard merely as a market but as a component of their global development strategy.
-There are nearly 900 subsidiaries of French companies in Brazil (including almost all CAC 40 companies), where they generate 500,000 jobs.
-France is one of Brazil’s leading investors, with foreign direct investment stock of €23.658 billion in 2018.
-This amount increased in 2019, including with the buyout by an Engie-led consortium of a network of gas pipelines in the northeast (€7.7 billion).
-Although it was affected by the recession, bilateral trade remains strong and is generating strong surpluses for France.
+Economic relations are driven by both trade and investment in a country which French companies no longer regard merely as a market but as a component of their global development strategy.
+With over 1,100 subsidiaries of French companies in Brazil (including all CAC 40 companies except Bouygues), where they generate 520,000 jobs, it is the world’s leading destination for French foreign direct investment (FDI), totalling over €40 billion.
+Brazilian FDI stock in France is almost €2 billion.

 Cultural, scientific and technical cooperation